Call:

 2. Pillar Pages

-Pillar pages are broad, authoritative resources built around core topics.
-These pages often sit at the center of a content cluster and deserve strong link support from subtopic articles.
+Similarly, pillar pages are broad, authoritative resources built around core topics.
+In general, these pages sit at the center of a content cluster and, as a result, deserve strong link support from related subtopic articles.

 Examples: